pelavarre/xshverb/README.md

 ### |awk -vOF=:

-Classic Awk doesn't autocorrect nor check the spelling of -vOFS=, and spells the far more common -F=ISEP wildly differently from the rare -vOFS=
+Classic Awk doesn't autocorrect nor check the spelling of -vOFS=, and spells the far more common -F=ISEP wildly differently from the rare -vOFS=, and splits differently for ' ' Spaces than for other Separators

     % echo a b c |awk -vOFS=: '{print $1, $2, $3}'
     a:b:c
     % echo a b c |awk -vOF=: '{print $1, $2, $3}'
     a b c
     %

+    % echo a::c:d:e |awk -F: '{print $1, $3}'
+    a c
+    % echo 'a  c d e' |awk -F' ' '{print $1, $3}'
+    a d
+    % echo 'a  c d e' |awk -F'  ' '{print $1, $3}'
+    a

 ### |awk '{print 0x123}'